LLNL/axom/src/examples/radiuss_tutorial/lesson_03/README.md

 > :clapper: Show this in the code if the audience is interested in the details

+> :memo:  Since this is a common pattern in code that uses axom, we have defined a similar ``Policy`` enumeration in the ``axom::runtime_policy`` namespace, as well as maps to convert these to/from strings.
+See ``axom/core/execution/runtime_policy.hpp`` for the definition and its use in several of the quest example applications in ``axom/src/axom/quest/examples/``.

 ## Calling our find intersections algorithm

 Since the execution space is templated, and we would to expose a runtime choice to our application users, we add a switch statement to ``main()`` to call the desired implementation: